Tetrazole

-Tetrazoles are a class of synthetic organic heterocyclic compound, consisting of a 5-member ring of four nitrogen atoms and one carbon atom.
-The name tetrazole also refers to the parent compound with formula CH2N4, of which three isomers can be formulated.
+A tetrazole is a synthetic organic heterocyclic compound, consisting of a 5-member ring of four nitrogen atoms and one carbon atom.
+The name tetrazole also refers to the parent compound - a whitish crystalline powder with the formula CH2N4, of which three isomers exist.

 Structure and bonding

 Three isomers of the parent tetrazole exist, differing in the position of the double bonds: 1H-, 2H-, and 5H-tetrazole.
 The 1H- and 2H- isomers are tautomers, with the equilibrium lying on the side of 1H-tetrazole in the solid phase.
 In the gas phase, 2H-tetrazole dominates.
 These isomers can be regarded as aromatic, with 6 π-electrons, while the 5H-isomer is nonaromatic.

+Phosphorus analogs do not have the same electronic nature, with 1H-tetraphosphole having a more pyramidal geometry of the phosphorus at position 1.
+Instead, it is the anionic tetraphospholides that are aromatic.

+Strongly inductively electron-withdrawing functional groups attached to a tetrazole may stabilize a tautomeric ring-opening equilibrium with an azidoimine form.

 Synthesis

 1H-Tetrazole was first prepared by the reaction of anhydrous hydrazoic acid and hydrogen cyanide under pressure.
-Treatment of organic nitriles with sodium azide in the presence of iodine or silica-supported sodium bisulfate as a heterogeneous catalyst enables an advantageous synthesis of 5-substituted 1H-tetrazoles.
+A Pinner reaction of organic nitriles with sodium azide in the presence of a buffered strong acid (e.g. triethylammonium chloride) synthesizes 5-substituted 1H-tetrazoles cleanly.
 Another method is the deamination of 5-aminotetrazole, which can be commercially obtained or prepared in turn from aminoguanidine.

 2-Aryl-2H-tetrazoles are synthesized by a [3+2] cycloaddition reaction between an aryl diazonium and trimethylsilyldiazomethane.